5 collaboration tools to increase productivity with your offshore developers

 As you start a new Mural page, the big white virtual canvas will give you enough room to brainstorm and plan any project/product in whatever way you and your team see fit.

-Mural boasts a treasure trove of templates particularly friendly to Agile practitioners, such as Team Backlog, OKR, Retrospective, User Story Mapping, Weekly Kanban and Retrospective, Personas, or Empathize: Human-Centered Exercises.
+Mural boasts a treasure trove of templates particularly friendly to Agile practitioners, such as Team Backlog, OKR, Retrospective, User Story Mapping, Weekly Kanban and Retrospective, Personas Canvas, or Empathize: Human-Centered Exercises.

 The tool also offers a wide range of other ready-to-use templates: SWOT Analysis, Mind Maps, and Fishbone, among others, are kept handy in Mural’s template bank.